Finished writing on April 13, may change anytime, because it is -still- a work in progress.

 “Of course you can.
 Our daughters have been named by Enoch, their natural father.
 Our boys will be named by you, their natural father.
 Wait!”

-Still on her fours, looking straight, Esther gives birth to three little baby boys.
+Still on her fours, looking straight, Esther gives birth to six little baby boys.
 “Proceed, my man!
 Name your sons.”

 “I– I don’t–” Esther hurries to stand up in front of her man.
 “I don’t understand.”
-As her six newborn babies: Aphro, Ishta, Shakti, Atlas, Atlas and Atlas, get to know each other, enjoying to roam the green meadow on Terra Firma.
-“You just gave your own name, three times, to your sons.
+As her twelve newborn babies: Aphro, Ishta, Shakti, Isis, Anat, Hathor, Atlas, Atlas, Atlas, Atlas, Atlas and Atlas, get to know each other, enjoying to roam the green meadow on Terra Firma.
+“You just gave your own name, six times, to your sons.
 Why?”

 “Oh well, why not?, why not!
 How should I distinguish them?”

 “Assign them numbers.
-Look: this is One — my first born; this is Two — my second born; and this is Three — my third born.
-One, Two, Three!
-Or Atlas 1, Atlas 2, Atlas 3.
+Look: this is One — my first born; this is Two — my second born; this is Three — my third born; this is Four — my fourth born; this is Five — my fifth born; and this is Six — my sixth born.
+One, Two, Three, Four, Five, Six!
+Or Atlas 1, Atlas 2, Atlas 3, Atlas 4, Atlas 5, Atlas 6.
 Easy, eh?”